fatimamahate/mildew-detector/README.md

 ## Technologies
 1. Python
 2. Git - for version control and making commits and pushing to GitHub
-3. Github - where the code is saved (in a repo)
+3. GitHub - where the code is saved (in a repo)
 4. Heroku - deployed project on here
 5. Microsoft Paint - to create wireframe
 6. Gitpod - where the code was written (the workspace)